 Within the building are exhibitions prompting the visitors to think about their ancestry and what they think about culture and diversity today.
 ‘Leave to remain’ by three contemporary artists looks at asylum in Britain, while ‘suitcases and sanctuary’ is a look at immigration through the eyes of local schoolchildren.
 For me, my visit was a mix of indulging my love of history by seeing an old house in its ‘natural’ state and also giving me food for thought.
 No.19 is slowly crumbling, hence why it isn’t open all year round.
 While the faded wallpaper and creaky floorboards are undeniably charming, the building is in need of restoration, with a team trying to raise money to save it and develop it as a museum.
 I hope they reach their aim, it really is a special place which should be preserved for future generations.

-- 19 Princelet Street, Shoreditch, E1 6BH.
-Nearest tube: Liverpool Street, Aldgate East or Shoreditch High Street (overland).
+- 19 Princelet Street, Spitalfields, E1 6BH.
+Nearest stations: Liverpool Street, Aldgate East or Shoreditch High Street (overland).
 Check out their website or follow them on Twitter to find out about the next open days or how to donate.

 For more of Metro Girl’s blog posts on London history, click here.

-Posted on 8 April 2013, in Architecture, History, London, Tourist Attractions and tagged 18th century, 19 Princelet Street, Brick Lane, French Huguenots, immigration, Jewish, London history, Spitalfields, Synagogue.
+Posted on 8 Apr 2013, in Architecture, History, London, Museums, Tourist Attractions and tagged 18th century, Brick Lane, East End, Georgian, Huguenots, Spitalfields.
 Bookmark the permalink.
 2 Comments.

 Pingback: Step back in time at Dennis Severs’ House in Spitalfields | Memoirs Of A Metro Girl

 Pingback: Guide to what’s on in London in June 2015 | Memoirs Of A Metro Girl